Share this Article

 Fees: Delivery is free for all orders over $50, $5 for orders between $25 and $50, and $10 for orders under $20.
 There’s also subscription options available.

-Location: Delivery is available in Manhattan and select zip codes in Brooklyn and Queens.
+Location: Delivery is available in Manhattan and select zip codes in Brooklyn, Queens and the Bronx.

 The bottom line: If your local farmer’s market is closed and the bodega’s produce just isn’t cutting it.